Thoracic surgeon Daniela Molena leads clinical trials to improve outcomes for people with esophageal cancers.

 The list below includes clinical trials for adult cancers.
 Please visit our pediatric cancer care section to find a pediatric clinical trial.

-Researchers want to find the best dose of AZD0305 to use in people with multiple myeloma.
-The people in this study have multiple myeloma that came back or keeps growing after treatment.
-AZD0305 is given intravenously (by vein).
+Researchers are assessing JCAR017 in people with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
+The people in this study have CLL or SLL that came back or keeps growing after treatment.